KDE/kde-builder/doc/getting-started/building-and-troubleshooting.md

 kde-builder --metadata-only
 ```

-This command will setup the source directory and connect to the KDE git
+This command will set up the source directory and download special repository
-repositories to download the database of KDE git repositories, and the
-database of dependency metadata, without making any further changes.
-It
+from invent.kde.org containing data about all KDE projects, their dependencies between each other and from third party projects.
-is useful to run this separately as this metadata is useful for other
+No other changes will be made.
+It is useful to run this separately as this metadata is useful for other
 kde-builder commands.

 (pretend-mode)=